 MLA Pete Guthrie - Airdrie.Cochrane@assembly.ab.ca

-Education Minister Demetrios Nicolaides - education.minister@gov.ab.ca
+Minister of Education and Childcare Demetrios Nicolaides - education.minister@gov.ab.ca

 Premier Danielle Smith - premier@gov.ab.ca